MobiFlight/MobiFlight-Connector/docs/undo/redo/undo-redo-action-catalog.md

 This document provides an initial inventory and classification of user interactions that may be relevant for Undo/Redo support.

-The purpose is to identify which application state is affected by each interaction, how that state is modified, where the mutation happens, and what information would be required to reverse the operation.
+The purpose is to identify:
+- which application state is affected by each interaction
+- how that state is modified
+- where the mutation happens
+- what information would be required to reverse the operation
+- how the change is persisted
+- which actions are suitable for the initial Undo MVP

+Detailed execution paths for selected actions are documented separately in `path-inspection.md`.

 ## Analysis Dimensions